 - Recognizes, evaluates, and controls health hazards to permit the safe use and application of ionizing radiation from nuclear reactors, high energy particle accelerators, X-ray machines, lasers, and other sources of radiation used for medical purposes and in energy industries

-- Works in roles such as Radiation Safety Officer or Health Physicist in hospitals, research labs, and government entities
+- Works in roles such as radiation safety officer or health physicist for hospitals, research labs, and government entities

-Master of Science (MS) or a PhD in Health Physics.
-The Master of Science degree is typically a 2-year program.
-Earning a PhD is often another 3-5 years after receiving an MS.
+Master of Science (MS) in Health Physics or a PhD in Radiological Health Sciences with a concentration in Health Physics.
+The Master of Science degree with a specialization in Health Physics is accredited by the Applied Sciences Accreditation Commission of ABET and is typically a two-year program.
+Earning a PhD is often another three to five years after receiving an MS.

 Who Should Apply?

-- Individuals with a Bachelor's degree from an accredited institution, a 3.0 GPA, and strong GRE scores
+- Individuals with a bachelor's degree from an accredited institution, a 3.0 GPA or higher, and strong GRE scores

-- Individuals with a broad-based science background featuring courses in physics, calculus, biology, and chemistry
+- Individuals with a broad science background in physics, calculus, biology, and chemistry

 Colorado State University in Fort Collins, Colorado

-Graduate research assistantships are available on a competitive basis to qualified students.
+Students accepted into the CSU Health Physics Program may qualify for financial support, including tuition, stipends, as well as funding for research and travel, from the MAP ERC for one to three years.
+Graduate research assistantships are also available on a competitive basis to qualified students.
 The number of assistantships may vary from year to year depending on the level of research funding.